NeuroTechX/eeg-notebooks_v0.1/doc/available_notebooks.md

 ### [Go/No-Go](https://github.com/NeuroTechX/eeg-notebooks/blob/master/notebooks/Go%20No%20Go%20with%20Muse.ipynb)
 An experiment designed to investigate the event-related potentials that can be detected during a Go-No-Go Task, which measures executive, inhibitory control and sustained attention.
 The subject is rapidly presented with a sequence of circles and squares and is asked to indicate, by pressing the spacebar, whether a shape is a circle.

+## Unvalidated Experiments and other phenomena

+### N100 - P200
+The combination of a negative evoked potential around 100ms after any unpredictable stimulus and a positive potential 200ms after.
+These were noticed in Hubert's SSAEP experiment, but not independently classified or tested.

+### On-task Beta
+Noticed in Hubert's visual grating test, but difficult to extract.

+### Alpha reset
+A noticeable increase in alpha activity after stimulus presentation ends.
+Noticed in Hubert's visual grating test.